rbdannenberg/soundcool/react-express-dashbord/readme.md

   - In order to access the database from express backend, change the connection information in `db.js` as yours.
 In the future we should set them as environment variables.

+Alternatively, if you are only developing the project editor and just want to run the project editor without going through dashboard and users, you can just

+- Go to client2 folder.
+- run `npm i`
+- run `npm start`
+- It will start the project editor in http://localhost:3000

 ## How to develop